aman-shahi-dev/countdown-timer/README.md

 ---

-🤝 Contributing
-Pull requests are welcome.
+🤝 Contributing<br>Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-📄 License
-This project is licensed under the MIT License.

-🙋‍♂️ Author
-Made with ❤️ by Aman Shahi
+🙋‍♂️ Author<br>Made with ❤️ by Aman Shahi